US STOCKS-Wall Street ends sharply lower as jobs report cements rate hike regime

 Next week's consumer price index will provide a key snapshot of where inflation stands.

-Despite a hefty two-day rally earlier in the week, Friday's nosedive pushed the S&P 500 to fall for a fourth straight week, while the Dow and the Nasdaq posted their seventh consecutive weekly declines.
+Despite Friday's nosedive, a hefty two-day rally earlier in the week pushed the S&P 500, the Dow and the Nasdaq to post their first week of gains after three straight weeks of losses.

-The Philadelphia SE Semiconductor index .SOX fell after a revenue warning from Advanced Micro Devices AMD.O signaled a chip slump could be worse than expected.
-The index was poised for its biggest single-day percentage decline in nearly a month.
+The Philadelphia SE Semiconductor index .SOX fell 6.06% after a revenue warning from Advanced Micro Devices AMD.O signaled a chip slump could be worse than expected.
+The index posted its biggest single-day percentage decline in more than three weeks.

-AMD was among the largest decliners on the Nasdaq 100, as its third-quarter revenue estimates were about $1 billion lower than previously forecast.
+AMD shares fell 13.9% as the company's third-quarter revenue estimates were about $1 billion lower than previously forecast.
+It was the largest declining stock on the Nasdaq 100.

 Chips underperform on Wall Streethttps://tmsnrt.rs/3EmWA59